-- As a member of the SPC community you have free access to Office 365. - To access Office 365, go to www.office.com and sign in with your SPC email address and password. - You can then click the install office link towards the top right to install the application to your computer. - Mindtap account (more information can be found in Blackboard, and access is included as part of your course fee) - Flipgrid account (more information can be found in Blackboard-you must sign up using your SPC email address). - SPC student email account-While we will be using Blackboard course messages for communication in this course, it is important that you activate your SPC student email account if you haven't already done so.
+- As a member of the SPC community you have free access to Office 365. - To access Office 365, go to www.office.com and sign in with your SPC email address and password. - You can then click the install office link towards the top right to install the application to your computer. - Connect account (more information can be found in Blackboard, and access is included as part of your course fee) - SPC student email account-While we will be using Blackboard course messages for communication in this course, it is important that you activate your SPC student email account if you haven't already done so.
 Not only will you need to access your SPC email account to receive TurnItIn digital paper submission receipts for this class, but SPC also sends many important messages to your SPC email address.
 I recommend that you set up access to your SPC email account through a mobile phone app such as your default Mail app or the Outlook app.